 - Garlic & Onion: Both add even more flavor.

 - Panko Breadcrumbs: Panko breadcrumbs help give the dish some substance.
 Mix some in with the zucchini and other ingredients and then top the dish with more breadcrumbs before baking.
-You can purchase Panko at the store— they’re wonderfully crunchy and perfect as a topping on casseroles.
+You can purchase Panko at the store—they’re wonderfully crunchy and perfect as a topping on casseroles.

 - Egg & Heavy Cream: You need some thick liquid in the mixture to help hold the zucchini and cheese together.
 1 egg and a little heavy cream turned this into a tasty, hearty casserole.
 I don’t recommend any substitutes for the egg, but half-and-half works inside of the heavy cream.
 Milk or anything lower fat wouldn’t be ideal.

 - Zucchini: Zucchini varies greatly in size.
 You need 1.5 lbs, which is about 3-4 medium zucchini.
 After slicing and quartering, you’ll have about 6 cups or 600-700g.
 No need to peel the zucchini.
+If you find yourself with an abundance of zucchini, try my zucchini cake next!

 - (Optional) Shredded Parmesan & Red Pepper Flakes: To finish off the dish, add some parmesan (or more feta cheese) on top near the end of bake time.
 Before serving, feel free to add a sprinkle of herbs and/or red pepper flakes for a bit of heat.